LucoLab/RNASEQ/README.md

 This gives you the value for _transcriptome_index_ in init.json

 Also run this R script.
 It will create two files : one with genomic non-redundant exons coordinates and the other with gene length using sum of exon length.
+In annot, you have two zipped examples for the human Gencode Annotation version 25 (Ensembl 85) for these two files.

 - exons.non-redundant.csv
 - gene.length.exon.sums.csv